dflemstr/semantic-editor.old2/README.md

 To develop on `semantic-editor`, you need to install:

   - Rust, it's recommended to follow the instructions at <https://rustup.rs/>.
-  - The nightly Rust compiler with `wasm32` support:
+  - The nightly Rust compiler with `wasm32` support.
+You probably want to install the specific one specified in the [rust-toolchain](./rust-toolchain) file in this repo, to get build
+    reproducibility:

     ```text
-    rustup toolchain install nightly
+    rustup toolchain install $(cat rust-toolchain)
-    rustup target add wasm32-unknown-unknown --toolchain nightly
+    rustup target add wasm32-unknown-unknown --toolchain $(cat rust-toolchain)
     ```
   - node.js, at least version 8.9.4 (<https://nodejs.org/>)
   - The `yarn` build tool for node (<https://yarnpkg.com/>)
   - `wasm-bindgen` from <https://github.com/alexcrichton/wasm-bindgen>
   - `wasm-gc` via `cargo install wasm-gc`
-  - `cargo-watch` via `cargo install cargo-watch`
+  - `cargo-watch` via `cargo install cargo-watch` (only needed for development)

 Starting the application should be as simple as doing `yarn start`.
+It probably takes a while to compile everything the first time; wait until everythimg seems to be done then reload your web browser.

 ## Architecture